Football in Fiji

 The sport of football (also known as soccer) in the country of Fiji is run by the Fiji Football Association.
 The association administers the national football team as well as the FPL.
 The national team has had little international success.
-Approximately 40% of the people in Fiji are considered association football fans, making football the most popular sport in Fiji after rugby union.
+Approximately 40% of the people in Fiji are considered association football fans, making it second most popular sport in the country, after rugby union.

 History

-Football started to be played in Fiji ever since the arrival of Europeans in Fiji and establishment of towns like Levuka where significant numbers of sports enthusiasts could congregate and socialise with a friendly game.
-Missionaries, who established schools in Fiji, introduced football as part of the school program and football was being played in schools as early as 1889.
-The Suva Soccer Football Club was formed in 1905, made up of European employees of the Government and businesses and similar clubs existed in Nausori and Levuka.
+Football started to be played in Fiji ever since the arrival of Europeans in the country, and the establishment of towns like Levuka where significant numbers of sports enthusiasts could congregate and socialise with a friendly game.
+Missionaries, who established schools in Fiji, introduced football as part of the school program and the sport was being played in schools as early as 1889.
+The Suva Soccer Football Club was formed in 1905, made up of European employees of the Government and businesses, and similar clubs existed in Nausori and Levuka.
 In 1910, a team representing Suva played a match against a team representing Nausori.
-Crew of visiting naval ships also entertained themselves with friendly games of football with local teams.
+The crews of visiting naval ships also entertained themselves with friendly games of football with local teams.
 In 1910 a team from Suva played a game against a team from HMS Powerful and won 3 goals to 1.
 In 1914, a team from Suva played against a team from HMS Torch, at Albert Park, and won by 2 goals to nil.